 His sponsorship of COP27, the conference of the United Nations, has sparked much controversy.

 Environmental activists have asked the United Nations to remove Coca-Cola as a sponsor of the COP27 climate summit.
-In a letter signed by more than 240 environmental organizations, the groups demand that Coca-Cola be removed from the list of sponsors.
+In a letter signed by more than 240 environmental organizations, the groups demanded that Coca-Cola be removed from the list of sponsors.
 Activists justified this action by showing that the soft drink giant is the world's largest plastic polluter.
 Apart from that, it’s the world's largest oil and gas technology partner.

-Also Break Free From Plastic has named the company as the "world's top plastic polluter" for four consecutive years.
+Also, Break Free From Plastic has named the company as the "world's top plastic polluter" for four consecutive years.

 More Accusations against the company

 The company has also been accused of human rights violations in some of its facilities outside the United States.
 One example is a 2001 incident in Colombia.
 Coca-Cola was accused of hiring a right-wing group to intimidate and even kill workers who were trying to unionise.